-Recommend a Woodward Real Power Sensor (RPS) or equivalent watt transducer be used to sense generator load and feed it back to the 5009 Control's KW input for KW droop control.
-However, if KW droop is not used or programmed, the 5009 Control uses a calculated load value based off turbine's HP and LP valve positions when paralleled with an infinite bus.
+It is recommended that a Woodward Real Power Sensor (RPS) or equivalent watt transducer be used to sense generator load and feed it back to the 5009 Control's KW input for KW droop control.
+However, if KW droop is not used or programmed, the 5009 Control uses a calculated load value based off of turbine's HP and LP valve positions when paralleled with an infinite bus.
 If, while controlling generator load, the KW input signal fails, the 5009 Control will issue an alarm and revert to its internal calculated load value.